maximbilan/SwiftlySlider/README.md

 bgColor               // A background color
 </pre>

-You can easily found example in this repository.
+You can easily found the example in this repository.

 ## License